kapetan/noise-protocol-stream/README.md

 net.createServer(function (socket) {
   var server = noise({
     verify: function (localPrivateKey, localPublicKey, remotePublicKey, cb) {
-      // Calling cb with an error as first argument will also emit an error event on the stream pair if (TRUSTED_PUBLIC_KEY.equals(remotePublicKey)) cb(null, true) // The callback must be called explicitly with true else cb(null, false)
+      // Calling cb with an error as first argument will also emit an error event on the stream pair.
+      // The callback must be called explicitly with true to accept. if (TRUSTED_PUBLIC_KEY.equals(remotePublicKey)) cb(null, true)
+      else cb(null, false)
     }
   })